nevinera/pathfinder-builds/gestalt/soul-breaker/plans.md

   to lose some attack to be sturdy.
 Overall, I think I'd rather just depend on Adam to keep them away from me.

-### Alternatives

-Instead of Metamind, we might take Psicrystal Imprinter - that gets us a *lot* of flexibility later on with powers.
-It was clearly not designed with the Vitalist power selection system in mind.
-This only works if we have enough downtime to imprint stuff though.
-Metamind exploits the same flaws - we can pick top-level powers to sequester and get a lot of pp in exchange for flexibility.
-Imprinter costs one more feat though - two crafting feats for consumables..

-We could also try prestiging out of Soulknife into Soul Archer, but it doesn't get us that much.
-Mostly we'd just get range, and trade a level of blade advancement for a feat and to resume psychic strike advancement.
-Seems a bit sketchy though - not sure how to handle psychic strike advancing in dark tempest too.

-If we're stopping by level 15ish, we should probably drop Metamind entirely, and dip another class - probably stalker(judge) at level 3.
-This would get us vanishing trick, Judgement (plus dispell magic) 1/day, discern lies, and a Domain or Inquisition (Conversion gets wis instead of cha for three skills, imprisonment gives useful entangles on ranged critical, Protection gives +1 to all saves, travel gets 10' movement), and save 1 feat.
-We still lose power advancement, additionally lose PP advancement, but vanishing trick especially will help with how squishy I am.

-Another option: Awakened Blade.
-It costs a LOT of skill points (15, none of which I'd get otherwise), and two feats (one of which I wouldn't take).
-I only get 4 skill points per level, so it's probably off the table, but it's a very interesting option.
-I could even take it on the Soulknife side instead - it advances mindblade and martial disciplines, has full bab, and gives some nice bonuses (uncanny dodge, several useful feats, AC and initiative bonuses).

-We don't *have* to decide until level 5 hits, when we pick up psicrystal affinity - that's almost wasted if we don't need it for metamind 1.

 ### Feats of interest
 * Psychic Meditation (move action to refocus)
 * Deep Focus (two focuses)